keigoi/kmclib/artifact.md

 The folloiwng instructions guide you how to compile, execute and modify the running example from the paper (Fig.2, Section 2).
 The program calculates Fibonacci numbers.
 The implementation is in [examples/paper/fib.ml](examples/paper/fib.ml)

 To start:
-* Open VSCode (it is in the left panel).
-It will automatically open the file containing the running example [examples/paper/fib.ml](examples/paper/fib.ml)
+* Assuming the file containing the running example [examples/paper/fib.ml](examples/paper/fib.ml) is open in VSCode

-* Open the terminal and navigate to the working directory
+* Open a terminal from VSCode (Menu: Terminal -> New Terminal) navigate to the working directory if needed:

    ```
    cd kmclib